BattletechModders/BetterAI/README.md

 ### Instructions:

     Copy Better AI folder in to Mods folder created for ModTek.
 Remove older Better AI folder if present.

+#### Optional Dependancies:
+    BT_Extended_Overrides
+    cFixes
+    Z_Sab_JK_RarityTables
+Better AI will load AFTER these mods by default, none of these are required to use Better AI.
+This is so they may apply their JSON overwrites first, then Better AI's advanvced JSON merge will apply on top of the modded file.

 ### Full change log can be found here: